 All programs stated through the survey whether they directly assisted members of the public as well as the frequency with which members of the general public accessed their programs.
 DCA thus assumes that the frequency with which LEP persons access these programs in relation to that of all individuals is proportional to the number of LEP persons in the State of Georgia, as discussed in Factor 1.
-Only those programs which directly serve Beneficiaries in the general public-and thus LEP individuals-will be the focus for the subsequent steps of DCA's Four-Factor Analysis.
+Only those programs which directly serve Beneficiaries in the general public-and thus LEP individuals-will be the focus for the subsequent steps of DCA's Four- Factor Analysis.

-Table 4.
+Table 3.
 Federally Funded, Direct Beneficiary Programs' Frequency of Public Contact

 Program Name Direct Client Frequency of

 Assistance?
 Public Contact

-HomeSafe Georgia Yes Daily

-Radon Education program Yes Weekly

 Section 8 Housing Choice Voucher Program Yes Daily

-Section 811 Project Rental Assistance Demonstration Yes Daily